May 14, 2026

 Technical Foundation (10 Items)

 3. HTTPS site-wide.
-No mixed content warnings, no insecure resources.
+No mixed-content warnings, no insecure resources.

 Schema and Structured Data (5 Items)